JovianHQ/jovian-py/README.md

 - Real time monitoring and email/Slack notifications for long running training jobs
 - Check out and reproduce tracked experiments on any machine with a single command

-For feedback, suggestions and feature requests, drop us a line at hello@jvn.io or create a ticket in the [issues tab](https://github.com/jvn-io/jovian-py/issues) .
+For feedback, suggestions and feature requests, drop us a line at hello@jovian.ml or create a ticket in the [issues tab](https://github.com/JovianML/jovian-py/issues) .

 ## Development and Testing